josephmontes/wOBAvs.xwOBA/README.md

 - He gives up a lot of Groundballs in general, but Oppo GBs at a rate over 3x higher than average!
   - the average Oppo GB% is 5.5%
+- The d_wOBA he surrenders on Oppo Linedrives and Center Linedrives indicates that Pallante may be getting some bad luck in 2023, but even if those 2 types of batted balls produced league average d_wOBA rates, his Oppo GB% would still lead to his underpeforming of his xwOBA as a pitcher
+  - Pallantes overall 2023 d_wOBA: .039
+    - If his d_wOBA on Oppo LDs was .012 instead of .501, then the weighted d_wOBA on Oppo Lds would be: .0003 instead of .014 -> decreasing his d_wOBA to .028
+      - weighted d_wOBA = d_wOBA x rate
+    - If his d_wOBA on Center LDs was -.02 instead of .106, then the weighted d_wOBA on Center LDs would be: -.002 instead of .022 -> decreasing his d_wOBA to .004

-## Conclusions and Assumptions
+## CONCLUSION
-- Pull FBs and Oppo GBs will lead to a batter outperforming their xwOBA value (pitcher underperforming)
+- Pull FBs and Oppo GBs will help batters outperform their xwOBA value (pitchers underperform)
-- Center FBs will lead to a batter underperforming their xwOBA value (pitcher overperforming)
+- Center FBs will help batters underperform their xwOBA value (pitchers overperform)
   - MLB banning the shift logically should have had some type of impact on this analysis, but we likely need another season of batted balls and the requisite defensive changes that teams are making to draw conclusions
     - It is fair to assume that Oppo GBs will not maintain the magnitude of league-wide difference between wOBA/xwOBA due to this specific rule change (Shift ban)
 - It is not made clear in this analysis how much control a batter or pitcher has over the types of batted balls that they produce
-  - Additionally, I assume that batters likely have more control than pitchers over the batted ball types they produce considering that they are the ones that actually bat the ball
+  - Additionally, I assume that batters likely have more control than pitchers over the types of batted ball they produce considering that batters are the ones that actually bat the ball
-- That being said, I believe that this affect on batters was more prevalent in the research
+- wOBA/xwOBA differences were more prevalent for batters than for pitchers in the research
-  - the d_wOBA for qualified hitters being .012 and it being .007 for pitchers supports this notion
+  - In addition to the d_wOBA for qualified hitters being .012 and it being .007 for pitchers
-  - The larger d_wOBA shows that batters may be able to exploit advantages wheras pitchers are more likely to revert to even out
-  - I also found more batters than pitchers that displayed consistent batted ball  tendencies
+  - I also found more batters than pitchers that displayed consistent batted ball tendencies from season to season
     - This could likely be because all a pitcher has to do to try and get different results is change their pitch usage or pitch location whereas a batter might have to change the mechanics of their swing to stop hitting so many FB to center or to Pull more FB
+    - This effect can be seen when you look at the 4 lists, there are batters that appear on their list multiple times but there are 0 pitchers who are on their list multiple times
 - Despite proving that there is a level of skill that needs to be considered when evaluating any player's wOBA/xwOBA differences, there is still an aspect of luck that wOBA xwOBA differences can help us identify
   - Like the Isaac Paredes example where he underperformed his xwOBA on Oppo GBs in 2022, but that number rebounded in 2023
     - On the other hand, there is a chance that defenses/pitchers have a batter scouted so accurately that they can counter a batter's approach of exploiting Pull FBs or Oppo GBs
-- All in all, I definitely found what I was looking for and there is a lot more to discover on this topic of wOBA vs. xwOBA differences by batted ball types
+- I wonder if as we accumulate more batted ball data, if it would be viable to create an xwOBA value that takes into account the spray angle too considering its notable affect displayed in this project

 Thank you for checking out this research project!
+Please email me at josephmontes.baseball@gmail.com with any Questions, Comments, Concerns, Suggestions, Feedback about this project!
+Or if you would like to see the batted ball breakdown of a specific player.